rcazzara/seldovia/_families/Bayou_Family.md

 descendants are sometimes listed as "[Creoles](RUSSIAN%20CREOLES%20in%20SELDOVIA.md)" in census records.

-**Wassilii Bayou** was born in 1873 in Alaska.
-Most census records claim that both of his parents were born in Alaska.
+that both of his parents were born in Alaska.
 He and his wife, Christina were living in Seldovia with 3 children and he was listed as a laborer.
 In 1910, the family was in Ninilchik with 4 children and he was listed